 1987: The Fund Raising School transferred to Indiana University

-1988: First philanthropy courses held on the IUPUI and IU campuses
+1988: First philanthropy courses held on the IU Indianapolis and IU campuses

 1988: Robert Payton appointed as full-time Executive Director